s6007541/EvolvePrompt/README.md

 #### EvolveUniTest (Our Project)

-First, run the prompt evolution script with the following steps.
+First, run the prompt evolution part with the following steps.

 1. Rename `.config/config_evoprompt.ini` to `.config/config.ini`
 2. Enter the source code directory: `cd src`
 3. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py`
 4. On another terminal, run the Python script for prompt evolution: `python evoprompt.py`

 Then, wait for the process to finish.
-The results, including the best prompt and all prompts in each generation of the genetic algorithm, are saved in `prompt/evoprompt`.
+The results, including the best prompt and all prompts in each generation of the prompt evolution process, are saved in `prompt/evoprompt`.
 Next, follow the steps below to run unit test generation.

 1. Copy the prompt from `prompt/evoprompt/generation_<NUM_GENERATIONS>` to `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2`.
 Note that `<NUM_GENERATIONS>` is the number of generations in the prompt evolution task (default: 5).
 Backup the original `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2` files.
 2. Rename `.config/config_chatunitest.ini` to `.config/config.ini`
 3. Enter the source code directory: `cd src`
-4. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py`
+4. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py` (not necessary if it is already running).
 5. On another terminal, run the Python script for unit test generation: `python run.py`

 Wait until the process finishes.
 The result is saved in the `result` directory.

 #### ChatUniTest Baseline

-To run the ChatUniTest baseline with CodeLlama-7b-Instruct, ignore [Prompt Evolution](#prompt-evolution) and follow the steps below.
+To run the ChatUniTest baseline with CodeLlama-7b-Instruct, follow the steps below.

 1. If you run [EvolveUniTest](#evolveunitest-our-project) before, restore the original `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2` files.
 2. Rename `.config/config_chatunitest.ini` to `.config/config.ini`